Syria rebels depart eastern Ghouta town on government buses in first surrender

 The Russian Defence Ministry website showed what it said was live footage from the al-Wafideen crossing point from Douma into government areas.
 Over a period of several minutes, it showed dozens of people in small groups coming around a corner and trekking along the dirt road past armed soldiers.

-Some bore bundles of their possessions, others carried small children or pushed prams.
+Some bore bundles of possessions, others carried small children or pushed prams.

 Douma is the most populous area in eastern Ghouta, and for more than a week it has been entirely surrounded by the government.
-The Jaish al-Islam rebel group that holds the town has said it is determined to fight on.
+Jaish al-Islam has said it is determined to fight on.
 However, the Observatory said people leaving the area were doing so under an agreement between the group and Russia.

 The Syrian government and Russia accuse rebels in eastern Ghouta of preventing civilians from leaving to use them as human shields, which the rebels deny.
 Moscow and Damascus say their campaign is needed to end rebel shelling of the capital and other nearby areas.
 On Tuesday, a rocket struck a marketplace in a government-held town, killing dozens.